johnnynolen/reading-notes/README.md

 2. Learning anything new can be hard at first, understanding the basics and building ontop of those fundamentals can start increase your learning and understanding.
 - **Crawl**, **Walk**, **Run**

+3. Dont be afgraid of criticism and other progression compared to your own.
+Learning isn't a race.
+Use those negative thoughts and embrace the fact that if other people are learning it then you can as well.
+  - What one man can do, another man can do.